jambeshmpt/Python/README.md

 # Python
-Python Repository for all kind of Data cleansing and reporting
+Python Repository for all kind of Data cleansing ,Analytics &  Reporting